 In a conflict-ridden world, sometimes the only thing that can brighten your day is quite literally a pair of light up shoes.
 Balenciaga sent LED shoes down the runway for their pre-spring 2019 collection, and in January, Iris van Herpen lit up the runway at Paris Fashion Week with light-up heels.
 Relive your youth, but in the name of fashion.

 Millennials are turning towards hiking (or forest bathing) as a form of stress relief — a way to unplug and engage in the world around us.
 We now feel the same deep admiration for those who are rendered “outdoorsy” that we do someone with a low Instagram screen time.
 So, it was only a matter of time we took the mountain shoes to the streets.
 Hiking shoes are straying from their original outdoorsy purpose and into street style.
 You too can look like you have a fashion week at 6 p.m. but a hike at 7 p.m.

 Remember when it was embarrassing to wear cheetah or other prints in public?
 In 2017, I tweeted “real friends are those who stood by you back when you wore cheetah print,” yet here we are!
 A society in which it is socially acceptable to wear cheetah again (For further proof, check out fan-favorite Instagram account @leopardmidiskirt)!
 Almost overnight, the world became a safari in which leopard, snake skin, crocodile and zebra print shoes run amuck.

-Long gone are the days tie-dye was reserved for summer camp or backyard craft projects.
+Long gone are the days when tie-dye was reserved for summer camp or backyard craft projects.
 The nostalgia never ends, and we saw a surplus of the beloved hippie print at New York Fashion Week this spring.
 Yes, there is a certain allure to knowing you could make these yourself.
-However, your Etsy project likely won’t top a Prada beauty.
+However, your Etsy project likely will not top a Prada beauty.